sendgrid/docs/content/docs/for-developers/sending-email/getting-started-email-activity-api.md

 ## 	Creating compound queries

 Use [operators and keywords](#keywords-and-operator-reference) to combine queries for a compound query.
-For example, you could filter for emails between a date range, or you could filter for when a specific recipients email is bounced.
+For example, you could filter for emails between a date range or you could filter for when a specific recipients email is bounced.
 Here are some common use cases:

  ### 	Filter by a recipient email that was bounced